w7sst/MorseRunner/README.md

 - [ ] **Team-based (developer/advocate) contest development model** - promote the notion of a small contest development team consisting of a developer and one or more user/advocates.
 This team will develop and test an individual contest before it is released for general use.
 Please review Issues pages for contest recommendations and add a comment to your favorite contests.
-Also mention if you're interested in either an advocate or developer role for this contest.
-As a point of reference, adding the NAQP contest to the FD prototype codebase was completed in one afternoon.
+Also mention if you're interested in helping as either an advocate or developer for a given contest.

-- [ ] **Add additional contests** - Add IARU HF Championship contest (July).
+- [ ] **Add additional contests** - Based on community input, we will add a few more contests for the fall contesting season.

 #### Later - 2nd Half 2023 (July-Dec)
 Projects that we'll work on later...